-Fiona Horlick QC succeeds in demonstrating that an expert called by the GMC in proceedings against a consultant surgeon did not have the expertise to give a suitably qualified opinion.
+In a recent case, Fiona Horlick QC successfully demonstrated that an expert called by the GMC in proceedings against her client (a consultant surgeon) did not have the expertise to give a suitably qualified opinion.